-Consequences of misfit in single-tooth restorations using abutments designed to engage the implant directly, as Procera abutments have to be further investigated, because loads are applied directly to implant/bone interface.
-Assunção and colleagues30 demonstrated, by means of finite element analysis, that different misfit patterns influences stress distribution of single implant-supported prosthesis.
-Changes in the implant system, position, bone classification, axis of loading, and loading condition also had influence on the biomechanical response of a single-unit implantsupported restoration.^{31,32} However, considering external forces from function and the presence of microbial colonization, the amount of misfit may be considered as a contributing, but probably not significant, factor for complications and failures.14
+Consequences of misfit in single-tooth restorations using abutments designed to engage the implant directly, as Procera abutments have to be further investigated, because loads are applied directly to implant/ bone interface.
+Assunção and colleagues demonstrated by means of finite element analysis that different misfit patterns influences stress distribution of single implantsupported prosthesis.
+Changes in implant system, position, bone classification, axis of loading and loading condition also influence on biomechanical response of a single-unit implant-supported restoration.
+However, considering external forces from function and the presence of microbial colonization, the amount of misfit may be considered as a contributing, but probably not significant, factor for complications and failures.

-In the ES group, all specimens showed horizontal discrepancies at both left and right edges, with a combination of overcontour and undercontour.
+In the ES group, all specimens showed horizontal discrepancies at both left and right edges, with combination of overcontour and undercontour.
 It demonstrates that proper part alignment was not achieved.
-Photomicrographs also demonstrate a larger amount of misfit at the central area compared with the left and right edges.
-Although compatibility is claimed by this manufacturer for the Brånemark system implant, the evidence suggest that this assumption is inconsistent.
+Photomicrographs also demonstrate larger amount of misfit at the central area compared with the left and right edges.
+Although compatibility is claimed by this manufacturer for Brånemark system implant, these evidences suggest that this assumption is inconsistent.

-Studies evaluating implant-abutment misfit demonstrate different results because of differences in measurements using SEM analysis.4 A limitation of the current study is that the microgap was measured around the outer perimeter of the implant-abutment interface and no information about inner regions were provided.
+Studies evaluating implant-abutment misfit demonstrate different results because of differences in measurements using SEM analysis.
+A limitation of the current study is that the microgap was measured around the outer perimeter of the implant-abutment interface and no information about inner regions were provided.
 However, this approach has been used in similar investigations, therefore justifying the methodology utilized.

-In view of the benefits of the Procera ceramic custom abutments, more studies assessing interchangeability with implant systems that include rotational freedom, preload, and stress transfer will likely provide better information about Procera universality.
+In view of Procera ceramic custom abutments benefits, more studies assessing interchangeability with implant systems that include rotational freedom, preload, and stress transfer will likely provide better information about Procera universality.